Season Five Structure For

 I also really hated their attempt at an end of the season switch from Weekend Update to some lame segment that was split up throughout the show called Saturday Night Live NewsLine.
-Where I might not mind this attempt to switch something like this over the season break but to switch things up so dramatically at the end of an already shortened season, would have left me worrying about the history of my favorite show because I actually like this cast and feel it's the producers issues that gave this season the reputation as the one where everything went wrong.
+Where I might not mind the attempt to switch something like this over the season break, to switch things up so dramatically at the end of an already shortened season, would have left me worrying about the history of my favorite show back when this aired.
+This sucks because I actually like this cast and feel it's the producer's issues that gave this season the reputation as the one where everything went wrong.

 So, even though I liked seeing Bill Murray as host to try to help the new guys, I don't think that he accomplished his goal and may have even made them look worse, as this is my least favorite episode of the year.
-That said, a bulk of the disappointment comes from the behind the scenes politics because the sketches on their own were just okay to fine.
+That said, a bulk of the disappointment comes from the behind-the-scenes politics because the sketches on their own were just okay to just fine.

 Now that I'm done with my griping, it's time to move on to share what I saw, so with this, I give you...

 This week the show starts in Bill Murray's dressing room as the entire cast enters to ask for advice on how to deal with being compared to the original cast.
 Bill tried to remind them that it just doesn't matter as going through and giving backhanded compliments to everyone before claiming that he saved the original cast before promising he’ll do the same for this crew.
 He gets them all to chant, "It just doesn't matter," before getting so nervous that he starts to feel sick, but then they manage to get him chanting again and excited to host the show, which triggers him to announce, "Live from New York..."